ykhokhulya/stm32-fw-cube/F4/Projects/STM32F412G-Discovery/Applications/USB_Host/HID_Standalone/readme.txt

   ******************************************************************************
    @endverbatim

 @par Application Description

-This application is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Human Interface Class (HID) on the STM32F4xx devices.
+This application shows how to use the USB host application based on the HID class on the STM32F4xx devices.

 This is a typical application on how to use the STM32F4xx USB OTG Host peripheral to interact with an USB HID Device such as a Mouse or a Keyboard.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,